Skip To Main Content

 ECP is a nonpharmacologic immunomodulatory therapy that involves leukapheresis of patient peripheral blood mononuclear cells, exposure of the cellular product to UV-A light in the presence of 8-methoxypsoralen and reinfusion of the ex vivo–treated cells.1

-The mechanisms of ECP are not completely understood, although it is believed that ECP suppresses alloimmune responses by altering the maturation and function of dendritic cells, as well as through the induction of Treg cells.1 The procedure has shown benefit in patients with steroid-refractory cGVHD,1as well as in those with skin, oral, and liver cGVHD.5
+The mechanisms of ECP are not completely understood, although it is believed that ECP suppresses alloimmune responses by altering the maturation and function of dendritic cells, as well as through the induction of Treg cells.1 The procedure has shown benefit in patients with steroid-refractory cGVHD,1 as well as in those with skin, oral, and liver cGVHD.5

 ECP requires venous or central access and involves a variety of treatment schedules to identify the appropriate dose intensity and length of treatment.6